cuong-dm214948/Project1-Group-4-collect-SNMP-data/README.md

 ## Project 1 - Group 4 - Collect SNMP data

-This is a project for the subject Project I at Hanoi University of Science and Technology by Dang Minh Duc and Do Manh Cuong.

 # Topic detail
 Build a simple program to collect SNMP data from Windows and Linux.